delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 If you've used webpacker (and it's `webpack-dev-server`) before, you'll know it runs on [localhost:3035](localhost:3035).
 Feel free to visit that now to see that it definitely is *not* running.

-We're going to need a new service to run it.
+We're going to need to define a new service in our `docker-compose` file to run it.
 For clarity's sake, let's call it webpack:

 ```yml
 # docker-compose.yml